All Episodes

 Something profound here that just came across the Bloomberg wire, and I wish to share it with you.

-But I said, what it really comes down to, Sean, and you've heard me say this from behind the golden EIB microphone.
+And I said, what it really comes down to, Sean, and you've heard me say this from behind the golden EIB microphone.

-What it really comes down to is that the Republican Party is made up of a bunch of uh elites, moderate Rockefeller types.
+What it really comes down to is that the Republican Party is made up of a bunch of elites, moderate Rockefeller types.

 Now, I said this last night, and it's probably one of the first times it has been said so directly and powerfully on television.